 - (Optional) If you configured aSecondary WANand you need to change thePeer AddressorLocal Addressfor the secondary (backup) BGP peer, deselectSame as Prismary WANand enter a unique Peer and, optionally, Local IP address for the secondary WAN.In some deployments (for example, when using BGP to peer with an AWS VPN gateway), the BGP peer for the primary and secondary WAN might be different.
 In those scenarios, you can choose to set a different BGP peer for the secondary WAN.For BGP deployments with secondary WANs, Prisma Access sets both the primary and secondary tunnels in anUPstate, but follows normal BGP active-backup behavior for network traffic.
 Prisma Access sets the primary tunnel as active and sends and receives traffic through that tunnel only; if the primary tunnel fails, Prisma Access detects the failure using BGP rules, sets the secondary tunnel as active, and uses only the secondary tunnel to send and receive traffic.

-- If required, enableQuality of Servicefor the service connection and specify a QoS profile or add aNew QoS Profile.You can create QoS profiles to shape QoS traffic for remote network and service connections and apply those profiles to traffic that you marked with PAN-OS security policies, traffic that you marked with an on-premise device, or both PAN-OS-marked and on-premise-marked traffic.
+- If required, enableQuality of Servicefor the service connection and specify a QoS profile or add aNew QoS Profile.You can create QoS profiles to shape QoS traffic for remote network and service connections and apply those profiles to traffic that you marked with PAN-OS security policies, traffic that you marked with an on-premises device, or both PAN-OS-marked and on-premise-marked traffic.
 See Configure Quality of Service in Prisma Access for details.

-- Click.CommitCommit to Panorama
+- Click.CommitCommit and Push

 - Configure the IPSec tunnel or tunnels from your IPSec-capable device on your corporate network back to Prisma Access.